 With huge Facebook groups in every country, Easy Peasy is probably the most loved free Christian home education program available today.
-Despite the fact that it’s free, it’s considered to be very good and is listed as one of Cathy Duffy’s 102 Picks.
+Even though it’s free, it’s considered very good and is listed as one of Cathy Duffy’s 102 Picks.

-Even though Easy Peasy is free, the author has done a lot of work to make the homeschooling curriculum high quality.
-For instance, Easy Peasy has PDF sheets which you can print if you want to work offline.
-The course is all linked to online resources, so you shouldn’t need additional materials.
+Even though Easy Peasy is free, the author has done a lot to make the homeschooling curriculum high-quality.
+For instance, Easy Peasy has PDF sheets that you can print if you want to work offline.
+In addition, the course is all linked to online resources, so you shouldn’t need additional materials.

-On the downside, because it’s a free platform you don’t get deluxe help from email experts as you might with SOS, Abeka or BJU.
-But, you can use its FAQ page or Facebook group which is very active.
-Also, because you’re printing things out, instead of having them sent to you, this curriculum can cost a little bit in ink and paper.
+On the downside, because it’s a free platform, you don’t get deluxe help from email experts as you might with SOS, Abeka, or BJU.
+But, you can use its FAQ page or Facebook group, which is very active.
+Also, instead of having them sent to you, this curriculum can cost a little bit in ink and paper because you’re printing things out.
 But otherwise, it’s completely free!

 If you’re interested in looking at other free options, check out this link which outlines 10 of the best free home education curricula available today.

 Easy Peasy Homeschool Reviews Forum

 If you’d like to read opinions from parents who’ve used this curriculum before, check out this link: homeschool reviews forum for Accelerated Christian Education.
 My apologies, as this link is quite old, but the best I could find.
 If you find a better one, please link it in the comments below.

 Programs like this one: Ambleside Online.
 Check out these 10 Free curriculum options here.